maxmheinze/macrometrics/exam_sample_questions.md

 #### What does it mean for a Markov chain Monte Carlo sampler to have ‘converged’?

+Sophia: In the context of Markov chain Monte Carlo (MCMC) sampling, "convergence" refers to the property of the sampler reaching a stable state where it effectively explores the target distribution and provides reliable estimates of the parameters of interest.
+When an MCMC sampler has converged, it implies that the samples produced by the chain are approximately drawn from the desired posterior distribution.
+We called this the stationary distribution.

 ##### How can we assess the convergence of an MCMC sampler?

+Sophia: Assessing the convergence of an MCMC sampler is crucial to ensure the validity and reliability of the results.
+There are several diagnostic methods to assess convergence:
+- From the Slides(16/28 in estimation): We use convergence checks(plots and statistics), and multiple chains (with different starting values) to assess convergence.
+- Visual inspection: Traceplots and density plots of the MCMC samples can be visually examined to identify any patterns or trends.
+Convergence is indicated when the chains appear stable, with no significant drift or systematic patterns over iterations.
+- Visual inspection: QQ plots are scatterplots created by plotting two sets of qualtiles against one another.
+If both sets of quantiles come from the same distribution, we should see the points forming a straight line.
+- multiple chains: Slide 22 until the end of the chapter (estimation).
+But I did non really understand them haha.
+- From Slides: Discard the first S0 draws as burn-in, such that the sampler has converged to its stationary distribution.
+- The choice of the starting value is deterministic, but irrelevant if we obtain enough samples.

 ##### Draw two traceplots for a Markov chain that (1) has likely converged, and (2) that has not.
 Suppose you want to estimate a model with this MCMC simulation — what are the implications of (non-)convergence?
+Sophia: Convergence: If the MCMC sampler has converged, the estimates derived from the samples are reliable and can be considered representative of the posterior distribution.
+In this case, the parameter estimates, their uncertainties, and any derived quantities can be trusted for further analysis and inference.
+Sophia: Non-convergence: If the MCMC sampler has not converged, the estimates derived from the samples may be biased or unreliable.
+Non-convergence can lead to incorrect inference, misleading parameter estimates, and underestimated uncertainties.
+In such cases, it is essential to identify the cause of non-convergence and take appropriate steps to address the issue, such as running the sampler for a longer burn-in period, adjusting sampler parameters, or using different initialization values.

 ---

 #### You want to prepare for an exam on Bayesian econometrics and take a preparatory test five times in a row.
 Explain why your later results may not be a good predictor for your performance in general.

+Sophia: (I think this is Bull, but whatever)
+- Practice effect: With each subsequent test attempt, there is a practice effect at play.
+As you become more familiar with the questions, format, and patterns of the test, your performance is likely to improve.
+This improvement is primarily driven by increased familiarity and does not necessarily reflect a genuine improvement in your understanding or knowledge of the subject matter.
+- Memorization: If the preparatory tests have a fixed set of questions or a limited question bank, there is a possibility of memorizing the answers or patterns of the questions rather than genuinely understanding the underlying concepts.
+As a result, your performance may improve solely based on rote memorization, which does not guarantee a comprehensive understanding of the material.
+- Test-specific factors: Each test has its own unique set of questions and may cover different aspects or depths of the subject material.
+The performance on one specific test may be influenced by the specific topics or question types it focuses on.
+Therefore, the relative difficulty or content coverage of each test can affect your scores, making it challenging to generalize your performance across different exams.
+- Test conditions: Factors such as stress, fatigue, time constraints, or external distractions can impact your performance on any given test.
+These factors may vary between different test attempts, affecting your scores and making it difficult to accurately predict your overall performance.
 ---

 #### You want to assess (and incentivize) the knowledge, performance, and progress of students in your class.
 What are potential benefits of using three different criteria for grading?